ethereum-oasis-op/baseline/docs/Specifications/Workgroup Creation & Management/Interfaces and schemas for the main logical input objects and resolvers.md

 ## Contract artifacts resolver interface

 The contract artefacts resolver defines an abstract interface to be implemented.
-This interface governs how contracts are to be inputted in the baseline tooling and what the expected outputs are.
+This interface governs how contracts are to be input in the baseline tooling and what the expected outputs are.

 Any contract artefacts resolver should be a class that adheres to the following interface: